Fat Boys: Fresh Fest Tour ’84

-Film and television
+Film & television

-At the time, the American office of the company Swatch was tasked with trying to advertise its product to American audiences.
-The company was known for using offbeat campaigns, and agreed to feature the Fat Boys in a commercial for the watches on MTV.
-The video "Brrr, Swatch ’Em!" was aired in December 1984.
-Swatch again featured The Fat Boys in a 1985 Christmas advertisement created by former MTV creative heads Alan Goodman and Fred Seibert.
+At the time, the American office of Swatch was tasked with trying to advertise their watches to American audiences.
+The company was known for using offbeat campaigns and agreed to feature the Fat Boys in a commercial for the watches on MTV.
+"Stick 'Em" was reworked into "Brrr, Swatch ’Em!" for a commercial that began airing in December 1984.
+Swatch again featured the Fat Boys in a 1985 Christmas advertisement created by former MTV creative heads Alan Goodman and Fred Seibert.
 This commercial, "Swatch Watch Presents A Merry Christmas" was first broadcast in December 1985.
-These commercials were notable, because when they aired in December 1984, MTV did not feature many hip-hop artists in their programming, having only started airing music videos from rap artists earlier that year with Run-D.M.C.’s crossover hit, “Rock Box.”
+These commercials were notable, because when they aired in December 1984, MTV did not feature many hip-hop artists in their programming, having only started airing music videos from rap artists earlier that year with Run-D.M.C.’s crossover hit “Rock Box.”
 Due to the success of these commercials, they would become frequent guests on MTV, pioneering a space for hip-hop artists to appear on the network and ultimately increasing hip hop's popularity and legitimacy with MTV's audience.

-Also because of these commercials, the group developed a reputation for their sense of humor.
+Also because of these commercials, the group developed a reputation for its sense of humor.
 They starred in several feature films.
-Their first starring role came in the movie Krush Groove (1985), followed by a second, Disorderlies (1987), which also featured Ralph Bellamy as a millionaire invalid cared for by his good-natured yet inept orderlies (played by the Fat Boys), with a cameo by manager Stettler.
+Their first starring role came in the movie Krush Groove (1985).
+After which, Warner Bros. signed the Fat Boys to a three-picture deal.
+This deal netted only Disorderlies (1987).
+It featured Ralph Bellamy as a millionaire invalid cared for by his good-natured yet inept orderlies (played by the Fat Boys), whose gambling loser nephew (General Hospitals Anthony Geary) is trying to knock him off for his inheritance.
+Charles Stettler also makes a cameo.